-We consider here the extension of extrusion as used in GIS-from a planar partition of 2D polygons to a set of 3D prisms to higher dimensions.
-This operation thus 'lifts' an (n - 1)-dimensional space partition, to an n-dimensional cell complex by assigning one or more intervals to each (n - 1)-cell, i.e. a subset of 1D Euclidean space1, along which this cell is defined.
-For instance, a building footprint can be extruded by an interval (0, height), or a building can be extruded along the time intervals $(1700, 1950) \cup (2010, \infty)$.
+We consider here the extension of extrusion as used in GIS-from a planar partition of 2D polygons to a set of 3D prismsto higher dimensions.
+This operation thus 'lifts' an (n - 1)-dimensional space partition, to an n-dimensional cell complex by assigning one or more intervals to each (n - 1)-cell, i.e. a subset of 1D Euclidean space, along which this cell is defined.
+For instance, a building footprint can be extruded by an interval (0, height), or a building can be extruded along the time intervals $(1700, 1950) \cup (2010, \infty)$ .
 Note that this contrasts with the use of the term 'extrusion' in other fields.
-For instance, in geometric modelling, extrusion is a well-known operation in which all of the objects in the model are 'dragged' along a predefined path given by a curve, more akin to an actual (physical) extrusion process, but whose output topology can be computed without any geometric computations.
+For instance, in geometric modelling, extrusion is a well-known operation in which all of the objects in the model

-1This is equivalent to an edge in Lienhardt et al. [2004] or a 1-dimensional polyhedron in Ferrucci [1993].
+&lt;sup>1This is equivalent to an edge in Lienhardt et al. [2004] or a 1-dimensional polyhedron in Ferrucci [1993].